EduardoJacinto/Spotimerge/README.md

  > * The input in our project will be two playlists textfiles and the output will contain one playlist of merged songs that are in both playlists
 The features that the project provides include:
  >  * Able to select files through navigating through windows explorer/Finder
+ >  * the 2 text files with the list of songs/author will be the input
- >  * select between merge of Artists or Songs
+ >  * select between merge of Artists or Songs or both
+ >  * the output will be 1 text file similar to the format of the first 2 playlists
+ >  * quit button to exit the program.

  >
  > This description should be in enough detail that the TA/instructor can determine the complexity of the project and if it is sufficient for the team members to complete in the time allotted.